Atyap: Archeoloɡical material evidence

 Several iron smeltinɡ sites have been located in Atyap area.
 Most of these were found in the area of Gan and nearby settlements.
 The remains include slag, tuyeres and furnaces.
-In two sites in the Ayid-ma-pama (Tyap: A̱yit Mapama) on the banks of the Sanchinyirian stream and banks of Chen Fwuam at Atabad Atanyieanɡ (Tyap: A̱ta̱bat A̱ta̱nyeang) the slaɡ and tuyeres remains were particularly abundant in hiɡh heaps.
+In two sites in the Ayid-ma-pama (Tyap: A̱yit Mapama) on the banks of the Sancinyiriyan stream and banks of Chen Fwuam at Atabad Atanyeanɡ (Tyap: A̱ta̱bat A̱ta̱nyeang) the slaɡ and tuyeres remains were particularly abundant in hiɡh heaps.
 This cateɡory of information is complemented by shallow caves and the rock shelter at Bakunkunɡ Afanɡ (9°55'N, 8°10'E) and Tswoɡ Fwuam (9°51'N, 8°22'E) at Gan and Atabad-Atanyieang, respectively.
 The same study reveals several iron ore mining pits (9°58.5'N, 8°17, 85'E).

 More such pits have been identified in later search, suggesting that iron ore mining was intensive in the area.

 Linguistic evidence

 Achi (2005) states that the Atyap speak a language in the Kwa group of the Benue-Congo language family.
 Furthermore, according to Achi et al. (2019), the Kataf Group (an old classification) to which Tyap language belongs, is a member of the eastern Plateau.
 He went further to suggest that by using a glotochronological time scales established for Yoruba and Edo languages and their neighbours, the separation of the Kataf Group into distinguishable dialects and dialect clusters would require thousands of years.
 Also mentioned was that, 'Between Igala and Yoruba language, for example, at least 2,000 years were required to develop the distinction, while 6,000 years were needed for the differences observable in a comparison of Idoma and Yoruba language clusters', noting that this indicates that 'even within dialect clusters, a period of up to 2,000 years was needed to create clearly identifiable dialect separation and that it is thus a slow process of steady population growth and expansion and cultural differentiation over thousands of years'.

 The implication for Tyap is that it has taken thousands of years to separate, in the same general geographical location from its six or so most closely related dialects.
 As a sub-unit they required probably more thousands of years earlier to separate from other members of the Kataf group like Gyong, Hyam, Duya and Ashe (Koro) who are little intelligible to them.
 The stability of language and other culture traits in this region of Nigeria has been recognized.

 It is therefore persuasive to take as granted, long antiquity of cultural interaction and emergence of specific dialects in the Kataf language region.
 It means that Tyap had long become a clearly identifiable language with a distinguishable material culture and social organisation personality long before the time the British took over control of the Atyap early in the 20th century.
 This personality was bequeathed down from one generation of ancestors to another until it reached the most recent descendants.